Tornc/mc_ballistics/README.md

 I guess I got sidetracked 😅.

 Anyways, the initial goal was to make a proof of concept that demonstrated the possibility of automated counter-battery systems.
 This is done through a Some Peripherals' Radar or anything equivalent.
 The key requirement is that the peripheral has to **detect entities and record their positions**.

-## How the estimator works

-For now, it's left as an exercise to the reader. 💀

 ## Installation